xiuquan0418/xiuquan0418.github.io/_pages/education.md

 # Teaching and Education

-We love provide educational opportunities to trainees!
+We are passionate about providing educational opportunities to our trainees!

 {% assign number_printed = 0 %}
 {% for edu in site.data.education %}